 If you can only spend $500/month total, here's how I'd prioritise by business type.

-For hair salons and beauty studios: $300 Meta Ads + $200 GBP optimisation.
-Meta works especially well for visual service businesses.
+Hair salons and beauty studios: $300 Meta Ads + $200 GBP optimisation.
+Meta works especially well for visual service businesses; use 15‑second before/after Reels every Tuesday to boost engagement.

-For pet groomers: $250 Google Ads (high search intent) + GBP optimisation.
+Pet groomers: $250 Google Ads (high search intent) + GBP optimisation.
 Pet owners search with strong intent and Google captures that.
+Include "call now" extensions to shave $2–$3 off CPA.

-For fitness studios: $350 Meta Lead Ads.
-The trial class offer converts well as a lead ad, and it's the fastest way to fill a class calendar.
+Fitness studios: $350 Meta Lead Ads.
+The trial‑class offer converts well as a lead ad, and it's the fastest way to fill a class calendar.
+Pair with a simple landing page that auto‑books a free class slot.

 The One Thing That Makes Everything Else Work Better